ibm-cloud-docs/containers/cs_istio.md

 ### Setting up monitoring with {{site.data.keyword.mon_full_notm}}
 {: #istio_health_sysdig}

-Gain operational visibility into the performance and health of your Istio-managed apps by deploying Sysdig to your worker nodes to forward metrics to {{site.data.keyword.monitoringlong}}.
+Gain operational visibility into the performance and health of your Istio-managed apps by deploying Sysdig to your worker nodes to forward metrics to {{site.data.keyword.mon_full}}.
 {: shortdesc}

 With Istio on {{site.data.keyword.containerlong_notm}}, the managed `istio` add-on installs Prometheus into your cluster.
 The `istio-mixer-telemetry` pods in your cluster are annotated with a Prometheus endpoint so that Prometheus can aggregate all telemetry data for your pods.
 When you deploy a Sysdig agent to every worker node in your cluster, Sysdig is already automatically enabled to detect and scrape the data from these Prometheus endpoints to display them in your {{site.data.keyword.cloud_notm}} monitoring dashboard.